-MAY IS HERE, so I’m opening Mays Barn (my own creative space) to exhibit a new series of silhouette paintings and prints.
-Do you think I should invite Theresa May?
+MAY IS HERE and I’m opening Mays Barn Studio, my creative space, to exhibit a new series of silhouette paintings and prints.
+I do this every year as part of the Caversham Arts Trail.

 Creative Space